-Th-U-Pb and the U-series isotope systems: the most important system in the geochemist's toolbox, as it is the premier quantitative method for geochronology, including establishing the age of Earth and the geological time scale.
+- Th-U-Pb and the U-series isotope systems: the most important system in the geochemist's toolbox, as it is the premier quantitative method for geochronology, including establishing the age of Earth and the geological time scale.
 It also is used to date core and crust formation and its short-lived systems provide critical age and process information for young (<400 ka) geological events.
-In addition, Fission track - apatite dating and U-4He dating are other important chronometric tools relating to these isotopes.

-187Re - 187Os, 190Pt - 186Os isotope system : these radiogenic clocks are used to date rocks, particularly some ore deposits, constrain core formation models, and they have other applications in cosmochemistry.

-182 Hf- 182 W : this extinct isotope system ($t{1/2} = 8.9$ Ma) gives evidence to the role of AGB stars in supplying some of the SLR in the early Solar System.
-Because the parent isotope 182 Hf is lithophile and the daughter isotope, 182 W, is siderophile, it provides a powerful time constraint on core - mantle fractionation.
+In addition, Fission track apatite dating and U-4He dating are other important chronometric tools relating to these isotopes. - 187Re 187Os, 190Pt 186Os isotope system : this radiogenic clocks is used to date rocks, particularly some ore deposits, constrain core formation models, and applications in cosmochemistry. - 182Hf-182W : this extinct isotope system ($t{1/2} = 8.9$ Ma) gives evidence to a supernova initiation of the solar system.
+Because the parent isotope 182Hf is lithophile and the daughter isotope, 182W, is siderophile, it provides a powerful time constraint on core - mantle fractionation.
 Recently, it has been combined with other isotopic observations to define the age of Jupiter formation.